-Austria says officer may have spied for Russia for decades
+Austrian ex-officer suspected of spying for Russia since 90s

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

+In Moscow, Russian Foreign Minister Sergey Lavrov accused Austria of “microphone diplomacy” for making what he called “public accusations and demanding an explanation over an issue we know nothing about.”

+“If a country has concerns or suspicions about another country’s actions and its alleged involvement seen as a threat, it should directly ask for an explanation in line with the international law,” said Lavrov.

-Austria’s Defense Minister Mario Kunasek told reporters that Vienna was warned several weeks ago by a friendly European intelligence agency about the suspected spy.
+Austria’s Defense Minister Mario Kunasek said Vienna was warned several weeks ago by a friendly European intelligence agency about the suspected spy.

-Kunsaek said the colonel in question retired five years ago.
-He said the man’s electronic devices, including a laptop, are currently being examined.
+Kunasek said the colonel in question retired five years ago.
+He said the man, whose electronic devices, including a laptop, were being examined, had told investigators that his handlers were interested in weapons systems, recent migration to Austria and information about Austrian personalities.

+Salzburg prosecutors, who are handling the case, declined to say whether the man is in custody.

+“Whether this was an isolated case can’t be said at the moment,” said Kunasek.